 On the way to Segovia my first stop was

 That’s a pretty popular place, in the field of the mountains, where the greatest Spanish Royalties were buried.
 It doesn’t look like a cemetery though.
 It’s kind of a monastery, but to me it looked like a Medieval castle, as most of the buildings nearby.

 The place is tranquil.
-The only alive inhabitants, except the tourists, are thousands of birds (not sure, but looked like swallows).
-It seemed to me like they have conquered the ancient premises and made them home.
-All the detailed information could be found on Internet (when you see an orange coloured underlined paragraph wherever in my articles, just click on it, usually some helpful information is hidden behind that link).
+The only alive inhabitants, except the tourists, are the thousands of birds (not sure, but looked like swallows).
+It seemed to me like they conquered the ancient premises and made them home.
+All the detailed information could be found on Internet (when you see an orange coloured underlined paragraph wherever in my articles, just click on it, usually some helpful information is hidden behind the link).